ericvera/keydude/README.md

 AES-GCM is used as the algorithm for encryption and decryption as well as wrapping and unwrapping keys.

 After hours of research I found that many articles point to AES-GCM as the algorithm that strikes the best balance of security and performance.
-Here are a couple of quotes from the wikipedia article on
+Here are a couple of quotes from the Wikipedia article on GCM.

 > "Galois/Counter Mode (GCM) is a mode of operation for symmetric key cryptographic block ciphers that has been widely adopted because of its efficiency and performance."